 (2) An opinion of the data sharing-agreement by the Data Protection Commission must be published before the date of commencement of the agreement and made available to any Oireachtas committee on request.".

-I recognise that this will be pushed back.
-My original proposal had been that an opinion on each data-sharing agreement should be sought from the DPC and published before the date of commencement of the agreement, and made available to Oireachtas committee on request.
+I recognise that this amendment will be pushed back.
+My original proposal had been that an opinion on each data-sharing agreement should be sought from the DPC and published before the date of commencement of the agreement and made available to Oireachtas committee on request.
 I can anticipate the concerns there might be about that as I know the Government wishes to ensure the independence of the commissioner's role.
-I am happy to review this but my intention is not that the commissioner would be consulted in advance of the data-sharing agreement, rather, that following the agreement between the public bodies, there should be an advance opportunity to give an opinion on it prior to its commencement.
-It will make the life of the DPC's office easier if it does not have to respond following commencement, and mistakes could be avoided.
-The commission will not be involved in the preparation of the data-sharing agreement but, following the conclusion of the agreement, it should be given the opportunity to express an opinion prior to commencement.
-If issues arise, we would anticipate the problem rather than retrospectively seeking to address it.
-My preferred version, therefore, is No. 25.
+I am happy to review this, but my intention is not that the commissioner would be consulted in advance of the data-sharing agreement, rather, that following the agreement between the public bodies, there should be an advance opportunity to give an opinion on it prior to its commencement.
+It will make the life of the DPC's office easier if it does not have to respond following commencement and mistakes could be avoided.
+The commission will not be involved in the preparation of the data-sharing agreement, but, following the conclusion of the agreement, it should be given the opportunity to express an opinion prior to commencement.
+If issues arise, we would anticipate the problem, rather than retrospectively seek to address it.
+My preferred version, therefore, is amendment No. 25.